Shumpei-research/dianote/10_fullmodel/index.md

 ## 1. Definitions and Preparations

-### 1-1.
-Geometry

 We only consider two-dimensional motions.
 We ignore the size of the diabolo axel, so that the diabolos are considered point masses.
 We do consider the friction, in which the radius of the diabolo axel matters and we don't ignore it.
 That is, we consider the axel radius to be negligibly small compared to the length scale of string and point mass motions, which is usually a physically reasonable approximation.

-We focus on a certain time-region in which all diabolos keep in contact with the string, without any attachment or detachment events.
+We focus on a certain time-region in which all diabolos keep contacting the string, without any attachment or detachment events.
+The primary goal is to obtain the time-development of the system (sticks and diabolos) for a given initial condition and input (the forces applied to sticks from hands).
-As these events are discrete in time, the real situation involving attachment and detachment (catch and throw) can be treated as the sequential time regions connected by those events.
+As attachment/detachment events are discrete in time, the real situation involving attachment and detachment (catch and throw) can be treated as the sequential time regions connected by those events.
 The solution we get here can easily be extended to such real situations by having a way to detect those events and a model for flying diabolos.

+### 1-1.
+Geometry

-Let N diabolos on the string.
+Let N diabolos be on the string.
 We number the objects from left to right, left stick being 0 and right stick being N+1, diabolos being 1,...,N.
 With these numberings, position $\boldsymbol{x_i} \: (i=0,...,N+1)$
  and their time-differentials velocity $\boldsymbol{u_i}$ and acceleration $\boldsymbol{a_i}$ are defined.